 As educators, you know that young people are naturally creative.
-But how do we encourage ethical and safe creative expression in the digital age?
+But how do we encourage ethical digital citizenship that simultaneously nurtures creative expression in today’s youth?

 Get to know the issue

-Technology brings us innovation and new convenient ways for us to watch movies and TV shows, listen to music, play games, and even read books.
-It also creates new opportunities for students to create and share their work online.
-However, this innovation has also contributed to the devaluation of creative work and given rise to the for-profit digital theft of those works.
+Technology has created innovative new ways for us to watch movies and television shows, listen to music, play games, and read books.
+At the same time, it has also created new opportunities for students to create and share their work online.
+However, this innovation has also had an unintended consequence.
+The internet made everything available, seemingly for free.
+But this created an expectation of free and contributed to the devaluation of creative works.

 Piracy myths debunked

-No matter the justification – there is truly no reason that someone should steal the creative work of another person either online or in the real world.
+No matter the justification – there is truly no reason that anyone should steal the creative work of another person, either online or in the real world.
+Educators hear a lot of justifications for piracy from their students.
+Here are some helpful answers to common misperceptions.

 View past school events organized by CreativeFuture.

-Read what Educators have to say about the iKeepSafe curriculum supported by CreativeFuture.
+Read what Educators have to say about the Copyright & Creativity curriculum.